streamr-dev/network/packages/client/README.md

 ```

 #### Updating a stream
-Updates the description locally set for the stream
+To update the description of a stream:
 ```js
 // Requires MATIC tokens (Polygon blockchain gas token) stream.description = 'New description!'